Giardia at a glance

 Drontal Plus, Panacur (Fenbendazole)

-An anthelmintic (anti-parasitic drug to kill worms), this may be used particularly if concurrent infection with parasitic worms is suspected.
+An anthelmintic (anti-parasitic drug to kill worms), may be used particularly if concurrent infection with parasitic worms is suspected.
 Metronidazole and Fenbendazole may be used in conjunction with each other.

 Antibiotic and antiprotozoal medication.
 Furoxone can cause vomiting and diarrhea and should not be used in pregnant cats.